clickspider/movies-web-app/README.md

 - Navigate between Home, Movies, TV Series, and Bookmarked Shows pages
 - Add/Remove bookmarks from all movies and TV series
 - Search for relevant shows on all pages
-- **Bonus**: Build this project as a full-stack application
+- This project is a full-stack application (you can Login/Logout/Bookmark/etc, all is connected through Firebase)
-- **Bonus**: If you're building a full-stack app, we provide authentication screen (sign-up/login) designs if you'd like to create an auth flow

-### Expected Behaviour
+### General Behaviour

 - General
   - The navigation menu should be fixed to the left for larger screens.
 Use the "Desktop - Home" page in the design as a visual reference.